SteenKO/SteenKO/README.md

 ### About me:
 Nice to meet you!
-I am a computer science student at Oregon State University, and I am minoring in Design and Innovation Management.
+I am a second-year computer science student at Oregon State University, and I am minoring in Design and Innovation Management.
 - 🔭 I’m currently working on my [final project for my web development class](https://github.com/CS-290-nilsstreedain)
 - 🌱 I’m currently learning a lot about web development, specifically HTML, CSS, and Javascript.
 I plan to pick up React in the coming months!
 - 🕘 I also want to start developing projects in Unity soon.